waynodiablo/Oystercard/further_javascript/frontend_single_page_app_framework_guidance.md

 ## A good abstraction

-Once you've decided that your framework should have a feature, you need to decide what abstraction it should use.
+Once you've decided that your framework should have a particular feature, you need to decide what abstraction it should use.
 This often means deciding how the user should structure their code when they use this feature.

 As an example, take the abstraction that Sinatra provides to let the user decide what code should be run for an incoming HTTP request: